Auxiliatrix/PitAssisstant_Old/README.md

 As of right now, PitAssisstant(HannahBot) is version 1.8, and supports description-based queries and several easter eggs, because programmers get bored.

 The code is open-source, so that you can all look at it and pretend to look smart while saying "yeah, I totally could have done that."
 Well, you didn't.
-Sang Gi Kim, the Programming Officer from Quixilver Team 604, made it, and Pranav Seetha of the same team is working on the GUI.

-Commands:
+604 Quixilver's Programmers did.

+###Commands:
-help - display commands
+- help - display commands
-changelog - display changelog
+- changelog - display changelog
-debug on/off/toggle - toggle debug mode
+- debug on/off/toggle - toggle debug mode
-flush - flush the console
+- flush - flush the console

+####Credits:
+- Programmer: Sang Gi Kim
+- GUI: Pranav Seethaman

+####Special Thanks to:
+- Ryan Lee (fixed my github stuff)